kermitt2/pdfalto/Readme.md

 - output coordinates attributes for the BLOCK elements when the `-block` option is selected,

 - add a parameter `-readingOrder` which re-order the blocks following the reading order when the -block option is selected.
-By default in pdf2xml, the elements follow the PDF content stream (the so-called _raw order_).
-In pdf2txt from xpdf, several text flow orders are available including the raw order and the reading order.
+By default in pdf2xml, the elements followed the PDF content stream (the so-called _raw order_).
+In xpdf, several text flow orders are available including the raw order and the reading order.
 Note that, with this modification and this new option, only the blocks are re-ordered.

   From our experiments, the raw order can diverge quite significantly from the order of elements according to the visual/reading layout in 2-4% of scholar PDF (e.g. title element is introduced at the end of the page element, while visually present at the top of the page), and minor changes can be present in up to 100% of PDF for some scientific publishers (e.g. headnote introduced at the end of the page content).
 This additional mode can be thus quite useful for information/structure extraction applications exploiting pdf2xml output.

 - use the latest version of xpdf, version 3.04.

-# Known Limitations

-See the issue tracker and future work :

-1. Text like containing block element characters (https://unicode.org/charts/PDF/U2B00.pdf) might be placeholders for unknown characters unicodes instead of what you expect when you are extracting text.
-This is because the actual characters are glyphs that are embedded in the PDF document.
-The only way to access the text is to use OCR.
-This may be a future enhancement.

 # Contributors